 - If you would like to exercise any of these rights, please contact HR by email at email@example.com or telephone 01223 458119 or Jo Brooks, Information Governance Manager & Data Protection Officer, by email at firstname.lastname@example.org or telephone 01480 388850/01954 713318

-- You can make a subject access request by writing to the data protection officer or by completing the Councils form for making a subject access request.
+You can make a subject access request by writing to the data protection officer or by completing our form for making a subject access request.

-- If you believe that the organisation has not complied with your data protection rights, you can complain to Council’s Data Protection Officer or the Information Commissioner.
+If you believe that we have not complied with your data protection rights, you can complain to Council’s Data Protection Officer or the Information Commissioner.

 What if you do not provide personal data?

-Certain information, such as contact details, your right to work in the UK and payment details, have to be provided to enable the organisation to enter a contract of employment with you.
-If you do not provide other information, this will hinder the organisation's ability to administer the rights and obligations arising as a result of the employment relationship efficiently.
+Certain information, such as contact details, your right to work in the UK and payment details, have to be provided to enable us to enter a contract of employment with you.
+If you do not provide other information, this will hinder our ability to administer the rights and obligations arising as a result of the employment relationship efficiently.